Syria Grant Fund

 Who can apply and what can they apply for?

-Anyone who has been resettled to the UK under the Syrian Vulnerable Person Resettlement Programme (VPR) - of any nationality - can apply to the grant for financial support to access employment, education or training opportunities; either for themselves and/or their families.
+Anyone who has been resettled to the UK under the Vulnerable Persons Resettlement Programme (VPR) – of any nationality - can apply to the grant for financial support to access employment, education or training opportunities, either for themselves and/or their families.
 The fund is also open to people wishing to improve their level of English to enable them to move closer to the labour market.
-Individuals resettled via the Community Sponsorship Scheme can also apply, but unfortunately the fund is not open to individuals from Syria who are not on the VPR programme, nor those on the Vulnerable Children's Resettlement Scheme.
-The grant fund is to meet the cost of specific items which relate to the individual moving towards employment or education, for example clothing for an interview, fees to access a College Course, or childcare costs (OFSTED/Care Inspectorate registered childcare providers only) to enable someone to attend a training course.
-The grant fund does not cover costs for any electronic equipment such as mobile phones, laptops or tablets.
-However the Fund can support an application for financing an IT course, to enable someone to improve their computer skills and search for work online.
-Each application is to be made by an individual aged 16 and over for their own use (and/or on behalf of ALL children in the household), and will be assessed on its own merit and paid direct to the applicant.
-Family members can make a joint application for the same thing, i.e. combined at-home ESOL, or costs to a start a new business.
+Individuals resettled via the Community Sponsorship Scheme can also apply, but unfortunately the fund is not open to individuals from Syria who are not on the VPR programme, nor those on the Vulnerable Children’s Resettlement Scheme.
+The grant fund is to meet the cost of specific items which relate to an individual moving towards employment or education, for example clothing for an interview, fees to access a College Course, or childcare costs to enable someone to attend a training course.
+The grant fund is not available to support with general integration needs such as paying bills, buying furniture and general clothing.
+The fund cannot cover costs for any electronic equipment such as mobile phones, laptops or tablets.
+However the fund can support an application for financing an IT course, to enable someone to improve their computer skills and search for work online.
+Each application is to be made by an individual aged 16 and over for their own use (and/or on behalf of children in the household), and will be assessed on its own merit and paid direct to the applicant.
+Family members can make a joint application for the same thing, e.g. combined at-home ESOL, or costs to start a new business.
 Individuals can pool resources to take up an opportunity, i.e. group employability sessions, however payment must be coordinated by the individuals/supporting organisation.
+Please note that individuals are eligible to apply to the fund for financial support, however this is not guaranteed, and if approved, the full request may not be granted.
+There are maximum amounts we can award for some items (e.g. school shoes), as well as a maximum number of items which are judged to be reasonable in the circumstances (e.g. 2 shirts for a work placement), in order to make it fair to everyone regardless of location and costs.

 Is there a maximum grant amount?

-Individuals can make an application to cover costs of items up to a maximum value of £500.
+Individuals can make an application to cover costs of an item(s) up to a maximum value of £500.
+This is a maximum and may not be fully granted.
 In exceptional circumstances larger requests will be considered, e.g. professional re-qualification or specific equipment required to take up a job offer.
-Individuals can receive one grant only, however they can combine requests and apply retrospectively for eligible items, as long as receipts are provided.
+Individuals can receive one grant only, so they will not be able to apply again, even if their grant was less than £500.
+People can combine requests and apply in one, including retrospectively for eligible items, as long as receipts are provided.

 How do people apply?

-Applications must be submitted by the organisation supporting the individual, or who previously supported the individual, with their resettlement (VPR providers or Community Sponsor).
-If an organisation is contacted by a client whose support has ended and they are not delivering the 2-5 year support, please direct the individual to either the provider who is commissioned to run this service locally, or to the Grants Coordinator at the Refugee Council (on the below details).
+Applications must be submitted by the organisation supporting the individual, or who previously supported the individual with their resettlement (VPR provider or Community Sponsor).
 The supporting organisation will verify the identity of the individual and review the grant request before making the application, supporting the applicant to apply for an item that meets the grant eligibility criteria and is realistic, achievable and in line with their employment or education plan.
 Responsibility for using the money as stated sits with the applicant, not the organisation.
-The applicant will sign to agree to use the monies for the purpose stated, as well as indicate whether they consent to be contacted for evaluation purposes.
+The applicant will sign to agree to use the monies for the purpose stated, as well as indicate whether they consent to be contacted for monitoring purposes.

-Application forms must be signed by BOTH the applicant and provider and the ORIGINAL posted to: Francesca Morton, Grants Coordinator, Syria Grant Fund, Refugee Council, Exchange Brewery, 2 Bridge Street, Sheffield, S3 8NS.
+Application forms must be signed by BOTH the applicant and provider and the ORIGINAL posted to: Francesca Morton, Refugee Council, Exchange Brewery, 2 Bridge Street, Sheffield, S3 8NS.
+We must receive hard copies of the forms, with original signatures.

 How long will the application take?